otis22/publicjs/README.md

 ![jsDelivrBadge](https://data.jsdelivr.com/v1/package/gh/otis22/publicjs/badge)

-Now I am using this repo for publish my small scripts with https://www.jsdelivr.com/
+I am using this repo for publish my small scripts with https://www.jsdelivr.com/

+### Vetmanager import file button

+It is small script for provide importing reports and templates from your own web page into Vetmanager

 For using import file button: